saadwazir/HistoSeg/README.md

 <a href="#"><img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=darkgreen" /></a>

 # HistoSeg : Quick attention with multi-loss function for multi-structure segmentation in digital histology images

+Paper was presented at 12th International Conference on Pattern Recognition Systems (ICPRS), 2022 École Nationale Supérieure des Mines de Saint-Étienne, France

+DOI: 10.1109/ICPRS54038.2022.9854067

+Copyrights has been given to IEEE.

+Please Cite it as following
+S. Wazir and M. M. Fraz, "HistoSeg: Quick attention with multi-loss function for multi-structure segmentation in digital histology images," 2022 12th International Conference on Pattern Recognition Systems (ICPRS), 2022, pp. 1-7, doi: 10.1109/ICPRS54038.2022.9854067.

 Histological Image Segmentation<br>This repo contains the code to Test and Train the HistoSeg <br>